-- Vitamin B12 (Cyanocobalamin, hydroxocobalamin, methylcobalamin) is found in clams, liver, plant milks, some oily fish, fortified yeasts, and others.
+- Vitamin B12 (Cyanocobalamin, hydroxocobalamin, methylcobalamin) is found in clams, liver, plant milk, some oily fish, fortified yeasts, and others.
 Recommended DV for adults is 2.4mcg for both men and women.

 - Vitamin C (Ascorbic acid) – occurs in citrus fruits, berries, broccoli, red and green bell peppers, kiwi fruit, and others.
 Recommended DV for adults is 90mg for men and 75mg for women.

-Another type of micronutrients – minerals, are also a vital component of your diet.
+Another type of micronutrient – minerals, are also a vital component of your diet.
 There are two types of minerals, and their balance is essential for your health.